GLEON/glmtools/README.md

     install.packages('%path%/lib/%arch%/ncdf4_1.9.zip')

-%path% is the location of the rGLM directory.
+%path% is the location of the glmtools directory.
 %arch% is the architecture (32 or 64 bit) you use to run R. You probably use x64.

-How do I contribute new code back to the rGLM project?
+How do I contribute new code back to the glmtools project?
 ===

 In order to contribute to this code, we recommend the following workflow: